 Silk Seed Project- Wearable art celebrating the diversity of life and conservation of nature.
-The project is the work of Christopher Palm presenting silk scarves featuring images from conservation projects he has worked on in Ecuador over the last decade.
+The project is the work of Chris Palm presenting silk scarves featuring images from conservation projects he has worked on in Ecuador over the last decade.
 Proceeds support a bio incubator working with vanilla and the cultivation of silk.
 The objective is to introduce alternative economic models of cultivation on the coast of Ecuador funded through the sales of art.

 Silk Seed #1 features images from the Choco Forest of Ecuador and Guacamayo from the a species reintroduction program in Ayampe to bring these birds that are instrumental in seeding a tropical forest back to lands that have been depredated over the years by the exploits of man.
 We are of this first and we can take take from the forest but only so much we give back.
 Commercial sustainable logging in a topical forest is an absolute lie and only harms a forest for economic greed.